-- Contributions to organizations conducting lobbying activities.
-See section 170(f)(9). - Contributions of property other than cash.
+• Contributions to organizations conducting lobbying activities.
+See section 170(f)(9).

+- Contributions of property other than cash.
 See Form 8283. - Contributions of computer technology and equipment for educational purposes.
 See section 170(e)(6).

 For more information on charitable contributions, including substantiation and recordkeeping requirements, see section 170 and the related regulations and Pub.
-526. Charitable Contributions.
+526, Charitable Contributions.
 For special rules that apply to corporations, see Pub.
+542

 Pension, profit-sharing, etc., plans.
 Include the deduction for contributions to qualified pension, profit-sharing, or other funded deferred compensation plans.
-Employers who maintain such a plan generally must file one of the forms listed below, even if the plan is not a qualified plan under the Internal Revenue Code.
+Employers who maintain such a plan generally must file one of the forms listed below unless exempt from filing under regulations or other applicable guidance, even if the plan is not a qualified plan under the Internal Revenue Code.
 The filing requirement applies even if the REIT does not claim a deduction for the current tax year.
 There are penalties for failure to file these forms on time and for overstating the pension plan deduction.
 See sections 6652(e) and 6662(f).
+Also see the instructions for the applicable forms.

 Form 5500, Annual Return/Report of Employee Benefit Plan.
-File this form for a plan that is not a one-participant plan (see below).